ampproject/amp.dev/README.md

 #### Documents
 Made changes to a lot of Grow documents at once and not quite sure if all references are still valid?
 You can run `npm run lint:grow` to pick up broken ones.

-#### Samples
-Building the samples creates a lot of individual files per sample.
-In order to still have a quick startup time for development, only changed samples are rebuilt.
-To freshly build *all* samples you can run `npx gulp develop --clean-samples`.

 ### Run a test build
 To run a local test build that does all the minifying and vends the static pages instead of proxying them through to Grow you can run: